Yvonne Jones: Federal politics

 In April 2013, Jones resigned her seat in the Newfoundland and Labrador House of Assembly to run as the Liberal candidate in the federal by-election in Labrador created by the resignation of Peter Penashue.
 She defeated Penashue to win the seat on May 13, 2013.
 She was sworn in on June 4, 2013.

 Upon her election, Jones was appointed the Liberal critic for Northern Development, the Northern Economic Development Agency, the Arctic Council, the Atlantic Canada Opportunities Agency, and Search and Rescue.
 In August 2013, Jones was elected Chair of the Liberal Party of Canada Newfoundland and Labrador caucus.
 In February 2014, she became Vice-Chair of the Public Accounts committee.

 On December 2, 2015, Jones was appointed Parliamentary Secretary to the Minister of Indigenous and Northern Affairs.

 In late August 2018, Jones was appointed as Parliamentary Secretary to the Minister of Intergovernmental and Northern affairs and Internal Trade.

 Jones was re-elected in the 2019 federal election.
 On December 12, 2019, Jones was appointed Parliamentary Secretary to the Minister of Northern Affairs.

 On April 19, 2021, Nunavut NDP MP Mumilaaq Qaqqaq claimed that Jones was "not an Inuk," and southern Labrador is "not an Inuit region".
 Jones dismissed Qaqqaq's comments as “immature and naïve”.
 Qaqqaq later issued an email statement apologizing “for how I handled the situation”.

 Jones was re-elected in the 2021 federal election.

+On June 14, 2023, Jones announced that she had “successfully battled breast cancer for the second time.”

+On January 10, 2025, Jones announced that she would not be running again in the coming federal election.